mambawopieman/notes/README.md

 - Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
 As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
 This will not only make you a more valuable asset to your team but also help you stay ahead of the competition.

 To stay current, make it a habit to read blogs, follow industry leaders, and attend conferences and workshops.
 By doing this, you' ll be exposed to the newest programming techniques and technologies, which will help improve your skills and make your portfolio more diverse.
 Additionally, always be open to trying new things and pushing yourself outside your comfort zone.
 The more experiences you have, the better you will become at problem-solving and adaptability.

+# 2024-01-13
+- Today's programming wisdom: "Premature optimization is the root of all evil" - Sir Tony Hoare.

+This quote emphasizes that over-optimizing code before it's necessary can lead to unnecessary complexity, harder maintenance, and potential bugs.
+As a programmer, focus on writing clear, readable, and functional code first.
+Only optimize when profiling indicates a specific performance bottleneck, ensuring your software remains maintainable and efficient where it truly matters.